 To move the bees forward, start by removing the empty top bars at the front of the hive until you get to the first drawn comb.
 You will begin moving each comb forward, detaching the combs from the sides of the hive as necessary to enable them to be moved.

-Pry the top bars with the Hive Tool
+Prying the top bars apart with the Hive Tool

 Feeding your bees can be risky, mainly due to potential robbing.
 Make sure that your bees need to be fed to avoid undue stress to the hive needing to defend off invaders.